 Interestingly, loud sounds at specific frequencies can damage the hair cells in the cochlea that detect sounds of that specific frequency.
 This reduces the ear’s ability to hear noises at that frequency over time.
 The problem is that loud noises of any frequency can have damaging effects across the entire hearing range; so where an individual has become desensitised to sounds of a particular frequency, they may not feel the need to protect themselves from them; incurring further damage across the hearing spectrum.

-Diagnosing noise induced hearing loss is relatively straight forward, but the cause takes a little longer to determine.
+Diagnosis of Industrial Deafness is relatively straight forward, but the cause takes a little longer to determine.
 Some people lose their hearing with age and so this may not be attributed to noise.
 To get a better idea of the cause your GP will explore a number of areas.

 These can include:

 - Discussing medical and work history, exploring potential sources of loud noise exposure

 - An examination of the ear